knaidoo29/mistree/README.md

 ## Support

-If you have any issues with the code or want to suggest ways to improve it please open a new issue (here: https://github.com/knaidoo29/mistree/issues) or (if you don't have a github account) email _krishna.naidoo.11@ucl.ac.uk_.
+If you have any issues with the code or want to suggest ways to improve it please open a new issue ([here](https://github.com/knaidoo29/mistree/issues)) or (if you don't have a github account) email _krishna.naidoo.11@ucl.ac.uk_.